anijs/anijs.wiki.repository/Custom-Events-Listening.md

 	Dispatch an event to this EventTarget.

-The AniJS event system, usa the same names of the standar implementation.
-However you can use another event systems, like [[JQuery Events System]].
-Or create el tuyo propio, read more about it in [[Creating Events Systems]].
+The AniJS event system uses the same names of the standar implementation.
+However you can use another event system, such as [[JQuery Events System]] or you can even create your own, read more about it in [[Creating Events Systems]].